ASH-ashim/ASH-ashim/README.md

 # 👋 Hi, I'm Ashim Bhattarai

-A **Full Stack & Backend Engineer** who builds scalable backend systems, cross-platform mobile apps, and cloud infrastructure — and works **AI-natively**, with agentic AI tools powering 40–50% of my engineering workflow.
+A **Full Stack & Backend Engineer** who builds scalable backend systems, cross-platform mobile apps, and cloud infrastructure — and works **AI-natively**, with agentic AI

 I focus on **system architecture, distributed systems, and engineering judgment** — the decisions AI cannot make.
 I use AI as a force multiplier, not a replacement for thinking.